 - 1. The purpose of the "Pregnancy Policy" is to clearly communicate the position of the BHCLR School of Nuclear Medicine Technology in relation to pregnancy concerns and student clinical rotations.
 The School allows for voluntary disclosure of pregnancy status.
 The student is advised that the policy allows a female student the option of whether or not to inform the Program Director of her pregnancy.
 If she chooses to voluntarily inform the Program Director, it must be in writing.
 In the absence of this voluntary, written disclosure, a student cannot be considered pregnant. - 2.
 It is not possible to predict, with any accuracy, the result that a dose of radiation might have on the human embryo or fetus at any stage of development, therefore, it is important that the student practice good radiation safety techniques at all times during their clinical rotations. - 3.
 Students enrolled in the School are instructed in proper safety precautions and personnel monitoring prior to being admitted to any ionizing radiation areas.
 The student is required to abide by all safety precautions and to remember the importance of keeping exposure as low as achievable through a combination of time, distance and shielding. - 4.
 The School encourages voluntary disclosure.
 Should any student suspect pregnancy, she should consider making a declaration of pregnancy to the Program Director.
 The declaration must be in writing, dated and include the estimated date of conception.
 The estimated date of conception is necessary to approximate the dose that the embryo/fetus may have received prior to the declaration.
 In order for the facility to ensure that the dose to the embryo/fetus does not exceed 5 mSv (0.5 rem) during the entire pregnancy as a result of occupational exposure, the declared pregnant student should not average more than 0.5 mSv (0.05 rem) per month (NCRP #116).
 The declared, pregnant student will be issued a second ("fetal") dosimeter to be worn at the waist level. - 5.
-If a student declares that she is pregnant, one of the following options must be chosen and taken: - 6.1 Submit a statement from her physician verifying pregnancy and expected due date.
-The student will then decide either to: - 6.11 Withdrawal and apply for reentry or - 6.12 continue through the planned clinical rotations with full knowledge of the information presented below - No exceptions in scheduling clinical rotations shall be made due to pregnancy, with the exception of the radioiodine therapy room at the Radiopharmacy. - 6.3 If the student elects withdrawal, no further action is needed except a written statement of request from the student - 6.4 If the student elects to continue through the clinical rotations, the following are required: - 6.41 Counsel with the Program Director and/or Radiation Safety Officer at BHMC-LR regarding the nature of potential radiation injury associated with in-utero exposure and the required preventive measures to be taken throughout the gestation period.
+If a student declares that she is pregnant, one of the following options must be taken: - 6.1 Submit a statement from her physician verifying pregnancy and expected due date.
+The student will then decide either to: - 6.11 Withdrawal and apply for reentry or - 6.12 continue through the planned clinical rotations with full knowledge of the information presented below - 6.2 No exceptions in scheduling clinical rotations shall be made due to pregnancy, with the exception of the radioiodine therapy room at the Radiopharmacy. - 6.3 If the student elects withdrawal, no further action is needed except a written statement of request from the student - 6.4 If the student elects to continue through the clinical rotations, the following are required: - 6.41 Counsel with the Program Director and/or Radiation Safety Officer at BHMC-LR regarding the nature of potential radiation injury associated with in-utero exposure and the required preventive measures to be taken throughout the gestation period.
+Counseling is documented and placed in the Student's Record.
+An additional dosimeter will be issued to the student to wear at the waist in order to monitor the dose to the fetus each month.